vvo/iron-session/README.md

 ## Project status

 This is a recent library I authored because I needed it.
-While @hapi/iron is battle-tested and [used in production on a lot of websites](https://hapi.dev/), this library is not.
+While @hapi/iron is battle-tested and [used in production on a lot of websites](https://hapi.dev/), this library is not (yet!).
 Please use it at your own risk.

-If you find bugs or have API ideas, create an issue.
+If you find bugs or have API ideas, [create an issue](https://github.com/vvo/next-iron-session/issues).

 ## 🤓 References